Today’s Mortgage Rates: Best Since June 2013

-The first opportunity is via the FHA Streamline Refinance program which waives most verifications and documentation required for a refinance.
+The first opportunity is via the program which waives most verifications and documentation required for a refinance.
 This can include waiving home appraisals, proof of income, and pulling of credit.

 However, the FHA requires that homeowners using its flagship refinance program reduce their payment by at least 5 percent.
 When mortgage rates drop, meeting this “Net Tangible Benefit” requirement is easier.

-Another reason FHA homeowners should explore a home loan refinance is because, with home values rising, many FHA-backed homeowners are now eligible to cancel FHA MIP via refinance.
+Another reason FHA homeowners should explore a home loan refinance is because, with home values rising, many FHA-backed homeowners are now eligible to via refinance.